2026.07.20

 If a supplier cannot control quality during mass production, problems may occur across different batches.
 These may include inconsistent brightness, appearance differences, assembly defects, poor sealing, or unstable delivery schedules.
 For vehicle manufacturers, equipment manufacturers, and distribution customers, these issues can increase management costs and after-sales costs.

 When selecting an automotive lighting manufacturer, customers should confirm whether the supplier has stable manufacturing processes and quality control capabilities.
-From plastic injection, aluminum die casting, metal processing, surface treatment, assembly, airtightness testing, and optical testing, every process can affect final product reliability.
+From plastic injection, aluminum die-casting, metal pressing, vacuum-metalizing, bonding, and assembly to air-leak and photometric inspection, every process can affect final product reliability.

 Stable production capability also means the supplier can support long-term cooperation.
 When customers need continuous purchasing, product updates, or market-specific versions, stable quality control helps maintain product consistency and supply stability.